AquilaCMS/AquilaCMS/README.md

 ### Environment variables

-You can define two environment variables inside AquilaCMS.
+You can define two environment variables inside AquilaCMS (you can copy .env.sample into a .env file).

 - `NODE_ENV` : you should only limit values to `production`, `development` or `test` ([See 'Non standard node env'](https://github.com/vercel/next.js/blob/canary/errors/non-standard-node-env.md))
 - `AQUILA_ENV` : define the environment values in `/config/env.json` to be loaded ([See our documentation](https://doc.aquila-cms.com/#/Get_started/Configuration))